MARAD awards $4.85M in Marine Highway Program grants

 MARAD awards $4.85M in Marine Highway Program grantsWritten by Marine Log Staff

-The U.S. Department of Transportation’s Maritime Administration (MARAD) today awarded $4.85 million in United States Marine Highway Program (USMHP) grants to five marine highway The funding, which is sharply down on some previous years, aims to enhance the movement of goods along waterways while expanding existing waterborne freight services in Louisiana, Puerto Rico, Washington, and West Virginia.
+The U.S. Department of Transportation’s Maritime Administration (MARAD) today awarded $4.85 million in United States Marine Highway Program (USMHP) grants to five marine highway projects across the U.S. The funding, which is sharply down on some previous years, aims to enhance the movement of goods along waterways while expanding existing waterborne freight services in Louisiana, Puerto Rico, Washington, and West Virginia.

 “The Biden-Harris administration’s investments in the United States Marine Highway Program are helping move goods more quickly and efficiently, which is especially important given the current record demand for shipping,” said U.S. Transportation Secretary Pete Buttigieg.
 “With the funding announced today, we’re further modernizing operations at our ports and waterways, strengthening supply chains, and helping lower costs of essential goods for American families.”